SaiJakk24/WU-assignement/Readme.md

 # WU Assignment

-Customerportal  demo is demonstrating how to implement simple CRUD operations with a Customer entity and implementing rate limiter to the endpoints.
+WU Assignment is demonstrating how to implement simple CRUD operations with a Customer entity and implementing rate limiter to the endpoints.

 This project is based on the Spring Boot project and uses these packages :
 - Spring Boot 3